mverouden/blogdown-academic/content/post/2020-04-10-r-commander-macos/index.md

 - [x] [XQuartz installed on macOS](/post/2020/04/09/xquartz-installation-macos/)

 To be able to install R Commander you will need to have both R installed and configured as well as have XQuartz installed first.
 If you haven't done so already, please read the (re-)install and configure R on macOS as well as the XQuartz installation on macOS posts (use the links above to go to those specific posts) before continuing with this post.

+The screenshots in this post are based on R version 3.6.3.
+The procedure and steps described, however are still correct for higher versions of R.

 To install R commander on macOS perform the following steps: